Bladder augmentation surgery increases bladder size. It can be done laparoscopically.

 Surgery may also be done if you have: An overactive bladder—bladder muscle contracts when it does not need to, causing urine leakage

-Complications are rare.
-But no procedure is free of risk.
-Complications may include: Excess bleedingReaction to anesthesiaInfectionBlood clotsNausea and vomitingBladder ruptureAbdominal painSwitching to open surgeryUrinary incontinence—may be temporary or require more surgery to fix
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Excess bleedingReaction to anesthesiaInfectionBlood clotsNausea and vomitingBladder ruptureAbdominal painSwitching to open surgeryUrinary incontinence—may be temporary or require more surgery to fix

 Increased risk of